 DESIRÉE FITZGERALDDVM, EMERGENCY VETERINARIAN

-Desirée FitzGerald, DVM, WestVet Emergency Veterinarian, is an Idaho native.
-She grew up in Eagle.
-In 2005, she graduated Cum Laude from the College of Idaho with a Bachelor’s degree, majoring in Biology, Anthropology/Sociology.
-In 2009, she earned her Doctor of Veterinary Medicine at Washington State University College of Veterinary Medicine, graduating with academic honors.
+Dr. Desirée FitzGerald is an Idaho native, growing up in Eagle.
+In 2005, she graduated Cum Laude from the College of Idaho with a Bachelor’s degree in Biology, Anthropology/Sociology.
+In 2009, she earned her Doctor of Veterinary Medicine from Washington State University College of Veterinary Medicine, graduating with academic honors.

 Dr. FitzGerald says she has always had a love of animals.
 “Growing up in the Eagle countryside I was surrounded by animals.
 We owned horses, cats, dogs, turtles, fish, rabbits, and even a goat named Gandhi,” she said.
-“I was that young child that wantedto be a veterinarian.
+“I was the child that wanted to be a veterinarian.
 My family laughs because in almost every picture of me as a child I have a pet posing with me.”

 As a young adult, she enjoyed a particular closeness to a Golden Retriever named Dakota.
 “She was my first dog after moving out on my own.
 I raised her from a puppy.
 She was a ball full of energy—incredibly smart and people oriented.
 Everyone who met her loved her.”
 Dakota passed away suddenly at age eight from heart-based cancer, an experience that Dr. FitzGerald remembers as she works with pet owners at WestVet.
 “Having loved her so deeply and losing her so suddenly helped me understand what it is like for people when they have a loss on an emergency basis.”